KittenLord/http-related-stuff/http/http-todo.md

 All
 - [x] Handle Connection close/keep-alive
 - [ ] Invalidate messages with extra CRLFs
-- [ ] Respond 400 if invalid request-line
+- [x] Respond 400 if invalid request-line
 - [ ] Be able to parse chunked transfer coding
 - [ ] Apply chunked if any Transfer-Encoding is used as the last one, only once
 - [ ] Not send Transfer-Encoding unless >=HTTP/1.1
 - [ ] Reject message if CR, LF, NUL within a field value
-- [ ] Ignore empty list value elements in header values
+- [x] Ignore empty list value elements in header values
-- [ ] I think it's safe to say that
 - [ ] Able to parse strings and comments (backslash escapes the literal next byte value)
 - [ ] Parse 3 date formats
 - [ ] Figuring out presence of content (RFC-9110 6.4)